• Skip to primary navigation

 Distance: 5.3 kilometres

 If we say this is one of our favourite hiking trails in Manitoba, do we sound like a broken record?
 The Blue Lakes Trail in Duck Mountain Provincial Park, located in Western Manitoba, is a loop trail that takes you along the shores of both the West Blue Lake and the East Blue Lake.
 And when they say blue… they mean blue!
-In fact, the Blue Lakes make our list for the most beautiful lakes in Manitoba.
+In fact, the Blue Lakes make our list of the most beautiful lakes in Manitoba.

 Home to some of the bluest waters in the province, you might be stopping every other minute to take another photo of the brilliant turquoise lakes.
 Trust us… this is one of the best Manitoba hikes and one we often recommend.